themeskult/wp-svbtle/README.md

 # wp-svbtle
-### Wordpress admin area alternative inspired by svbtle.com
+### Wordpress admin & Theme inspired by svbtle.com

 #### Installation
 Just move wp-svbtle folder to your Wordpress path and then log in.
 Enjoy!